canonical/checkbox/CONTRIBUTING.md

 [Read the Docs].
 It is written using the [reStructuredText] format and built using [Sphinx].

+The documentation should follow the [style guide] in use for documentation at Canonical.
+Please refer to it when proposing a change.

 To install everything you need, go to the `docs/` directory and type:

 ```